env3d-lessons/web-admin-reverse-proxy/README.md

        - NOTE: the node js app is running under the user ubuntu

-  1. Modify your apache vhost configuration so that the /full-stack-api path of your web server acts as a reverse proxy to localhost.
-If you do this correctly, http://xxx.wmdd4950.com/full-stack-api  (where xxx is your sub-domain) will point to localhost:8080 (your running node app).
+  1. Modify your apache vhost configuration so that the /full-stack-example-1 path of your web server acts as a reverse proxy to your node app on localhost.
+If you do this correctly, http://xxx.wmdd4950.com/full-stack-example-1  (where xxx is your sub-domain) will point to localhost:8080 (your running node app).

        - Take a look inside the `~/full-stack-example-1/index.js` file to which routes